Shoreditch (St Leonard's), Middlesex, London

 Children's Receiving Home

-By the early 1900s, the Shoreditch Union had established a Receiving Home for up to 77 children at 26-28 Lower Clapton Road, Clapton.
-The home processed children coming into the union's care, including a medical examination.
+By the early 1900s, Shoreditch had established a Receiving Home (also referred to as its Branch School) for up to 77 children at 26-28 Lower Clapton Road, Clapton.
+The home processed children coming into the parish's care, including a medical examination.
 Children could then be passed onto the Hornchurch Homes or other accommodation.
-The home also provided accommodation for the chilrden of 'ins-and-outs' — those receiving frequent but short-term relief from the union.
+The home also provided accommodation for the children of 'ins-and-outs' — those receiving frequent but short-term relief from the union.

 Hornsey Additional Workhouse